ros-infrastructure/ros_buildfarm/doc/custom_rosdistro.rst

     ROSDISTRO_INDEX_URL=https://raw.githubusercontent.com/YOUR_FORK/rosdistro/master/index.yaml

+Note if you're overlaying you need to add a rodep file for the underlayed rosdistro if using one: https://github.com/mikepurvis/rosdep-generator

 After that they must also update the rosdep database to use the ROS packages from the custom rosdistro database::